 Each award recipient receives a certificate and the name of the recipient is displayed in the Economics Department.
 Each award also carries a cash prize of $2,000.

-The deadline for application for the Spring 2025 awards is April 4, 2025.
-Winners will be announced by April 28, 2025.
+Winners will be announced the week before final exams.
 Application forms and log-in instructions for the FS4U website are posted at the bottom of this page below the award descriptions.

 The Reva Daniels Metzinger Endowed Scholarships for Economics Majors